-- Taking action would prejudice an investigation and/or subsequent prosecution - we will liaise with the RHoS and police and/or local authority children's social care to determine this. - There are circumstances that make it unreasonable or irrational for us to reach our own view about what happened while an independent investigation is ongoing the processes the school will follow in the event of an incident.
+- Taking action would prejudice an investigation and/or subsequent prosecution we will liaise with the RHoS and police and/or local authority children's social care to determine this. - There are circumstances that make it unreasonable or irrational for us to reach our own view about what happened while an independent investigation is ongoing - h.
+Sharing of inappropriate intimate imagess and semi- inappropriate intimate imagess ('sexting')